 Shark netting should be implemented on coastal beaches in order to preserve human lives.
-As the population of the world continues to steadily increase more people are prone to be attacked in coastal In some cities, the use of the netting reduced yearly mortality rates from, to 8, any one of which was at a meshed beach " Text 3, lines 23-25).
-RAMMAS well as preventing Estal experiences, theself snark nets save people from traumatic incidents that could affect of their lives, It comes meadered BUILDING THIS Shows that even nave a minimal impact on sharks, its effectiveness proves its worth and stops many preventible deaths.
-Another example of granks nets effectiveness can be found along in called Queensland, where 'n just one year, "it captured out tiger shorks, mostly in northern waters" (Text3, Lines 18).
-With almost one shork captured for every day of the year, those coastal nets simply remove danger out of the equation for numan lives common, thus authieghing any other possible concerns.
+As the population of the world continues to steadily increase more people are prone to be attacked in coastal areas, The In some citers, the use of the netting reduced yearly mortality rates from, to 8, only one of which was at a meshed beach " Text 3, Lines 23-25).
+RAMA As well as preventing Ental experiences, these shark nets save people from traumatic incidents that could affect of their lives.
+Allapass secondered rest Build British This shows that even nave a minimal impact on sharks, nets its effectiveness proves its worth and stops many preventible deathis.
+Another example of granking nets effectiveness can be found allow in called Queensland, where in just one Droceram year, " it captured 2017 tiger sharks, mostly in porthern waters" (Text 3, Lines 18).
+With annost one shark captured for every day of the year, these coastal nets simply remove danger out the equation for numan lives (1) thus outwieghing any other possible concerns

-(oastal beaches should also install shark netting because it saves lives while naving a relatively minimal impact on maine life.
-These are specifically engineered with," mesh holes (that) are 50 cm hide, small enough to entangle sharks and other large marine species, while leaving smaller fish alone" (Text 1, lines 11-13) This explains that white the nets are to ristact shark movement, they also consider other forms of maine life and hamless from to pass by.
-By doing so, these this device both Am reduces the chances Shark attack while simultaneously remainines unrestrictive for the most part of the ecosystem.
-Even in the most severe cases of a snack death due to me nets, "Australia's commercial fishing industry is taking over of shark ... surf zone protective meshind in a very big pond 45-46, 49-50).
-Even if a shark a shark net, it would be for the areater saving multiple human lives, while other industries are simply killing sharks for an un worthy reason. on the other hand, it could be refuted that the actual danger that shacks pose to humans are too to warrant potentially harming shark oceans being so just and stark population agreeally decreasing, a many more stitches are administered as the result of shell lacerations man shark bites" Text 2, Lines 7-8 With this information, it would be consonable to conclude that Numan lives are not in danger enough to justify a chance of killing sharks.
-However, because even a small chance could still lead to a person's death, the shark nets should be deemed as Artsucer nessesary still resulted in, "three fatal Shark attacks ... nobody has attacked in the area while the news were set lines 28-29).
-This only powes shark attaks still do nappen and when they do, have a large chance of death. a snark net remains effective in preventing many human deaths and securing (austal neagnes.
-When both the benifits of Shark news are inequed, it is that grand they mile should be implemente Coastal beaches.
-These nets preserved was unite rensuring relative safety for marine life Overall, the use of shark nets on wasted because should be used in an effort to some number lives.
+(oastal beaches should also install shark netting because it saves lives while having a relatively minimal impact on manne life.
+These shark are specifically engineered with," mesh holes (that) are 50 cm wide, small enough to entangle sharks and other large marine species, while leaving smaller fish alone" (Text 1, lines 11-13) This explains that while the nets are to risting shark movement, they also consider other forms of maine life and have been to pass by.
+By doing so, these this device both the reduces the chances Shark attack while simultaneledy remaining unrestrictive for the most part of the ecosystem.
+Even in the most severe cases of a shack death due to me nets, "Australia's commercial fishing industry is taking over MARTONES 12 tome of shark ... surf zone protective meshind in a very big pond MINNOW 45-46, 49-50).
+Even if a shark is sometimes a shark net, it would be for the greater killed by saving multiple human lives, while other industries are simply willing sharks for an un working reason. on the other hand, it could be reputed that the actual danger that sharks pose to humans are too to warrant potentially harming shark monal oceans being so vast and shark nets, with the population denorally decreasing, " Many more stitches are administered og the regult of shell and glass lacerations than shark bites" Text 2, Lines 7-8 With this information, it would be ceasonable to conclude that Muman lives use not in danger enough to justify a chance of killing sharks.
+However, because even a small chance could still lead to a person's death, the shark nets should be deemed as Aresteen nessesary This lowered still resulted in, "three fatal Chance great Shark attacks ... nobody has neen attacked in the area while the nets were set lines 28-29).
+This only proves shark attacks still do nappen and when they do, name a large chance of death.
+The a shark net remains effective in d preventing many human deathrs and securing ( Justal Meadnes.
+KROOK A When both the benifits and rainfu of Shark nets are meaned, it is endent that growth they will should be implemented 00 Coastal beaches.
+These nets are extremel